 Pilonidal disease is an infection caused by a hair that injures the skin at the top of the cleft between the buttocks.

 For unknown reasons, sometimes a hair irritates and grows into the skin, forming a cavity that may thus contain hair.
 Such a cavity is called a pilonidal cyst and typically forms at the top of the cleft between the buttocks.
 The cyst may cause no symptoms, or it may become infected.
-If the infection causes a collection of pus to form, it is termed a pilonidal abscess.
+If the infection causes a collection of pus to form, it is called a pilonidal abscess.
 A pilonidal sinus is a chronic draining wound at the site.

 To distinguish pilonidal disease from other infections, a doctor looks for tiny holes in or next to the infected area (pits).

 Generally, a pilonidal abscess must be cut and drained by a doctor.
-Usually, a pilonidal sinus must be treated surgically.

-Last full review/revision May 2012 by Parswa Ansari, MD
+Last full review/revision October 2014 by Parswa Ansari, MD